Mario Buildreps is a graduate engineer. Become aware of topics in a way you have never heard before.

 - The calculations are accurate enough to draw conclusions from, that lead to an inevitable end conclusion.

 - If you have no scientific background, this article will be too difficult to understand.
-(You can click the link that jumps to the bottom of this article.)
+(You can scroll to the bottom of this article.)

 Facts and Figures Twin Towers